 - August 2019: Showcase efforts at NYS Fair

 - September-October 2019: Complete a final written assessment, follow-up interview, and post-survey.

 - Access to Integrating Inquiry online course and printed course materials, including Investigating Evidence curriculum ($79 value)

-- $1,250 to the Association per team to cover travel and lodging for trainings, staff time for course work, and supplies for project implementation
+- $1,250 to the Association per team to cover travel and lodging for training, staff time for coursework, and supplies for project implementation